 - Ordered response questions that ask you to use the computer mouse and then drag and drop items on a list in the correct sequential order.

-All question types, including the traditional four item multiple choice questions and all of these alternative, new format questions may include multimedia, such as charts, tables, graphics, sound and video.
+All question types, including the traditional four-item multiple choice questions, and all of these alternatives, new format questions may include multimedia, such as charts, tables, graphics, sound, and video.

-Now, let's do several multiple response questions.
+Now, let's do several multiple-response questions.
 Remember, you must select all the correct responses in order to get these questions correct.
-You will be graded incorrect if you miss even one correct response.
+You will be graded incorrectly if you miss even one correct response.

 Which of the following sports are NOT considered contact sports?
 Select all that apply.

 The correct responses to this question are A, D, E, and F, tennis, golf, basketball, and diving are NOT contact sports.
 Football, boxing, and rugby are considered contact sports.
 If you only selected three responses instead of the correct four choices, you would not get any credit for this question; this question will be scored as incorrect because you missed one or more of the four correct responses.

 Now let's do a couple more multiple-response questions.

 You are working the evening shift and your hospital is alerted to the fact that a cyclone is possibly heading to your nursing home.
 What should you do?
 Select all that apply.

 - Evacuate bedridden patients to a lower level using an elevator.

 - Cover the patients with wet blankets.